Velocity Technology EIS

 Users can find their closest artists, look through their portfolios and importantly, review their ratings.
-What's more, the app is all inclusive.
+What’s more, the app is all inclusive.
 Users can book and pay for appointments while also providing reference images for the artist all within the app itself.
-In turn, this provides artists with an efficient booking system and removes the need for a personal website.
+In turn, this provides artists with an efficient booking system while and removes the need for a personal website.

 The app is expected to launch this summer with a number of top artists already signed onto the platform.

 Over 10% of global warming can be attributed to the fashion industry.
-To combat this, brands have become increasingly more 'eco-friendly', however, leading designers such as Stella McCartney have so far only achieved around 17% sustainability.
+To combat this, brands have increasingly become more ‘eco-friendly’, however, leading designers such as Stella McCartney have so far only achieved around 17% sustainability.
 Zilver, on the other hand, is 98% sustainable.
 Nearly every product is designed from recycled material, some of its jackets have been made from bottle tops and even apple cores.